low-earth-orbit/notes/web-dev-starter-guide.md

 ## Leet

 I recommend starting with a curated list of questions - [Grind75](https://www.techinterviewhandbook.org/grind75).
 There is a decreasing marginal return per the number of problems solved.
-If you don't know the theory, take algorithm courses that covers relevant topics.
+If you don't know the theory, take algorithm courses that cover relevant topics.

 Optional: